wds4/pretty-good/appDescriptions/curatedLists/overview.md

 See how a typical list -- the list of Nostr Clients -- is created, how items are added to the list, how the list is curated by your web of trust, and how the results are calculated and displayed.

+- Anyone can create a new list.
+- Anyone can add an item to any list.
+- For each list, your web of trust determines which items are ACCEPTED to the list, which are REJECTED, and which items remain PENDING.

 ## Curated Lists main page

 <span style="display:inline-block" >